 Import an ADB key pair

-You can generate an ADB key pair on your on-premises devices by using the ADB toolkit.
+To import a key pair, you first generate an ADB key pair on your on-premises device by using the ADB toolkit, and then import the public key into the Cloud Phone console.

 Windows